burlster1980/arupcodev060/content/creating-modules/text-image-split.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<p><b>Example 3 - Too much text added to the module</b></p>
 			<p>The copy should be no longer than 1/2 paragraphs.
 Due to the responsive design, if you make this copy longer, it will stretch the length of the image in smaller screens and take a long time for the user to scroll through the page.
-This can be seen in the e.g. below:</p>
+This can be seen in the example below:</p>
 			<ul class="featureList">
 				<li class="cross">Text length has stretched the image and takes up the full screen, hiding any content that may live beneath it</li>
 			</ul>